The most expensive mistake in photography business

 $6,000

-Annual ad spend freed by fixing conversion first, same bookings
+Annual ad spend freed by fixing conversion first.
+Same bookings, no ad budget

 You're getting inquiries but not converting them